keymanapp/help.keyman.com/Readme.md

 ## How to run help.keyman.com locally with Apache on Docker

 Previously, the site was run in IIS, but is now migrated to Apache.
-The Docker image is configured to host the site that can be access at http://localhost:8055.
+The Docker image is configured to host the site that can be accessed at http://localhost:8055.

 ### Pre-requisites